 First of all, I promise to spare you from any cheesy third person introduction, supposedly written by someone else, detailing how I was magically guided to photography by cosmic voices, or the story of my first camera.
 Quite simply, I have a photographic degree in portraiture and editorial photography and I'm happily obsessed with this stuff.

-I've been living in Key West since 1996 and have been a working photojournalist with the Key West Citizen newspaper since 1997.
+I've been living in Key West since 1996 and have been a full-time photojournalist with the Key West Citizen newspaper since 1997.
 I also shoot regularly for the Associated Press with freelance assignments from Havana to Grand Bahama.
-After moving here from Ohio, I quickly fell in love with this place.
+After moving here from Ohio, I quickly fell in love with the Florida Keys.
 It's easy to do.

 A good amount of the Key West stuff is included in my 160-page, hardcover photography book titled Key West Photo Safari and in my 'Key West and the Florida Keys' photography calendars which feature images from Key Largo to Key West.
 I also create a "Jimmy Buffett/Key West" calendar as well as a "Hemingway Cats" calendar.
 A coffee table on Cuba should be ready by late 2019.

 Beginning in late 2016, I will started guiding photography tours to Cuba.
 With groups limited to eight, I will continue to introduce this amazing island to eager Americans who also wish to improve their photography skills.
 While it is wildly cliché to say, Cuba is a photographer's paradise and after making more than 50 successful trips over the past 20 years, my Cuban friends and I will show you things that bus tour groups only dream about.
 I can't promise more photos for Fidel, The Stones, or the Pope, but there truly is a lot to see and do.
 Expert local knowledge (in English), killer accommodations, all ground transportation, free Cuban cell phone and an ambitious, yet flexible itinerary is all included.